Visiting the Market

 As a general principle all visitors (people that do not have current access cards) to the site must either be:

 All visits by the general public (tourists, educational groups) are to be arranged through the official guided tourist service.
 This service provides a professional guided tour aboard an electric tourist train.
 Passengers will be provided with day/night reflective safety vests while on tour.
 The vests must be worn at all times.
-For bookings, visit the Market Tours page.
+For bookings, click on the Market Tours menu.

 General requirements for authorised industry visits: